codesagy/chatapp/README.md

-# ChatApp using Unix system V IPC message queue.
+# ChatApp using Unix System V IPC message queue.

 Problem statement: Write a chat application using Unix system V IPC message queue.
 The chat application should have following features: User should able to :